David C. Zawieja, PhD

 Research Interests

 - The lymphatic system is vital to body fluid/protein homeostasis, edema prevention, lymphocyte circulation, immune function and lipid absorption.
 All of these functions require a regulated lymph flow.
-We are investigating the influence of physical, neural and humoral factors on the generation of lymph flow with particular emphasis on the mechanisms by which these factors alter the active lymph pump.
+They are investigating the influence of physical, neural and humoral factors on the generation of lymph flow with particular emphasis on the mechanisms by which these factors alter the active lymph pump.
 Mammalian lymphatics possess intrinsic phasic contractions that pump lymph throughout the body and tonic contractions that regulate outflow resistance.
-The cellular mechanisms regulating the lymphatic contractions are unknown and are the subject of our current studies.
+The cellular mechanisms regulating the lymphatic contractions are unknown and are the subject of their current studies.

 Awards, Recognition and Service